aivillage/llm_router/README.md

 # Development

-To launch a dev instance `docker compose -f dockerfiles/docker-compose.dev.yml up --build`

-To run tests `docker compose -f tests/docker-compose.yml run llm_router_test`xx
+To launch a dev instance run `make up`, to run tests run `make test`, and to publish a development image run `make publish_dev`.